apple/ccs-caldavtester/README.txt

 	caldavtest.dtd are executed.

 	--random : randomize the order in which the tests are run.

+	--random-seed SEED : a specific randon seed to use.

+	--print-details-onfail : print HTTP request/response when a test fails.

+	--always-print-request : always print HTTP request.

+	--always-print-response : always print HTTP response.

+	--exclude FILE : when running with --all, exclude the file from the test run.

 	file1 file2 ...: a list of test files to execute tests from.